anuvgupta/block.js/README.md

     ```

     A fun fact: **This is all the HTML that you will ever need!** &nbsp; <sub>goodbye, `<tags>`!</sub>
-3. A quick rundown of the purpose each file in the repository:
+3. A quick rundown of the purpose of each file in the repository:
     - `block.js` - the base code for the block.js library
     - `demo/demo.html` - the basic HTML markup that loads all scripts
     - `demo/blocks.js` - the JavaScript for defining and loading custom blocks